Boubou0909/Mangas-dl/README.md

 # Commands

+To launch a command, the general usage is :
+    mangas-dl <command> [OPTIONS]

 ## Remember preferences
     save_path PATH                      Remember PATH to be the default folder where the scans will be downloaded